27 Interesting Facts about Thailand

 the 2015 World Muaythai Championship in Thailand (Shutterstock)

 13. In 2009, Thai woman Kanchana Ketkaew spent 33 days and nights in a glass room with 5,000 deadly scorpions.
-Known as the “Scorpion Queen”, she was bitten 13 times on her arms, legs and fingers, but appeared unharmed.
+Known as the “Scorpion Queen”, she was stung 13 times on her arms, legs and fingers, but appeared unharmed.

 14. Thailand is known as the “Land of Smiles”.